lagimik/PartnerCrucible/_posts/2022-09-03-signaltonoise.md

 date: 2022-09-03
 ---

+![Signal to Noise](/PartnerCrucible/Library/signaltonoise-title.png)

 # signal:noise
-## finding purpose amidst the digital frenzy
-![Signal to Noise](/PartnerCrucible/Library/signaltonoise-title.png)

 September in North America has a special energy: a particular blend of cool air, excitement, and maybe even a little fear.
 This seems like a perfect time to launch a blog.

 ## Why

 The pace of change is relentless and there is an abundance of resources to help navigate these waters.

-**signal:noise** aims to provide expert and practionner points of view to help you distinguish between digital (or cloud) theatre and real impact.
+**signal:noise** aims to provide points of view expert and practionner to help you distinguish between digital (or cloud) theatre and driving real impact.

-The aim is to challenge popular opinions and openly highlight uncertainty to ultimately be comfortable at the edge, which is where much of the meaning endeavours are.
+The aim is to challenge popular narrative and openly highlight uncertainty to ultimately be comfortable at the edge, which is where much of the meaning endeavours are.

 ## What

-From science:

 ```
 signal:noise